Skip to main content

 Description

 What are the impacts of childhood exposure to media?
 How does exposure to television, movies, magazines, the Internet, mobile media, and social media shape young people’s gender, ethnic, or sexual identity?
-Does engaging with violent programming contribute to aggression in children?
-How does media exposure impact children’s food preferences, tobacco and alcohol use, or risk-taking behavior?
+Does engaging with violent programming contribute to aggression?
+How does media exposure impact children’s food preferences, adolescent/young adult tobacco and alcohol use, or risk-taking behavior?
+What are the true impacts of social media on teen mental health?
 In what ways are media beneficial to youth?
 In this course we will explore these questions and more.
-We will review several theoretical perspectives describing links between children/adolescent health and the media, as well as look at the methods used to examine these issues.

 Learning Objectives